Pledges And Targets

 Since the Copenhagen pledge is not legally binding, there are no pre-existing rules as to which rules apply to this pledge.
 Some countries, such New Zealand, indicate that they would use the Kyoto Protocol rules to increase their allowed GHG emissions as illustrated above.
 If we apply this approach to the Copenhagen pledge, Australia could increase its GHG emissions (excl.
-LULUCF) by up to 22% above 2000 levels (equivalent to 45% increase above 1990 levels) and still officially meet its 5% reduction target.v The Australian government applies such a Kyoto accounting system to generate a large carbon budget for the period 2013 to 2020 and allowing emissions to increase under their tracking of the 2020 target under the Copenhagen pledge (Australian Government, 2017b).
+LULUCF) by up to 22% above 2000 levels (equivalent to 45% increase above 1990 levels) and still officially meet its 5% reduction target.v The Australian government applies such a Kyoto accounting system to generate a large carbon budget for the period 2013 to 2020 and allowing emissions to increase under their tracking of the 2020 target under the Copenhagen pledge (Australian Department of the Environment, 2018).

 2 | The review of the initial report of Australia for it second commitment period under Kyoto would permit more accurate quantification in the event of any adjustments to its reported deforestation or other emissions in the base year, as occurred in the case of the IRR for the first Kyoto commitment period (http://unfccc.int/resource/docs/2009/irr/aus.pdf)